inoxlang/inox/README.md

 **Pros**

 - All developers in the project will have an identical development environment.
+- Code conflicts could be detected early, even before a developer commmits.
-- Dependency downloads should be faster because they are made by the project server (most of the time: a virtual machine in a datacenter).
+- Dependency downloads should be faster because they are made by the project server, which is expected to run on machine in a datacenter.
 Also downloaded dependencies can be shared between developers.
 - The project does not need to be downloaded by the developer.
-- Code conflicts could be detected early, even before a developer commmits.

 **Cons**